RCAP resolution plan hits roadblock as bidders upset over another auction plan | Law-Order

 The plan of debt-ridden Reliance Capital's lenders to conduct a second round of auction has hit a roadblock, as bidders are apparently not inclined to another round under the insolvency resolution process, according to sources.

-Meanwhile, the apex court has listed the matter regarding the second auction for hearing in August.
+Meanwhile, the Supreme Court (SC) has listed the matter regarding the second auction for hearing in August.

+However, the court refused to stay the second round of the auction.

-The insolvency process of RCAP has been going on for more than 450 days, which is much longer than the statutory time limit of 330 days.
+The insolvency process of Reliance Capital (RCAP) has been going on for more than 450 days, which is much longer than the statutory time limit of 330 days.

+According to the sources, Torrent has recently conveyed to the lenders that it is not willing to participate in the second round of auction.

 This has upset the Committee of Creditors (CoC) plan to conduct a second round of auction with a base price of Rs 9,500 crore to maximise the recovery from the RCAP resolution process.